deltachat/deltachat-pages/es/help.md

 ### ¿Cómo puedo cambiar mi cuenta a una dirección de correo electrónico diferente?

-1. Change your address in “Settings → Advanced → Password and Account” and enter the password of your new account (and if necessary, server settings).
+1. Change your address in “Settings → Advanced → Password and Account” and enter the password of your new e-mail account (and if necessary, server settings).
    You will get an information notice about the fact that you are moving to a new address.
    An additional notice will also show up in your "Device messages" chat.